 Many trials have studied intensification of EGFR inhibition through use of second-generation TKIs such as neratinib, afatinib, and dacomitinib.
 These inhibitors are different from erlotinib and gefitinib in 2 main ways: each forms a covalent, irreversible bond with the EGFR protein, and each also inhibits other members of the ERBB family of kinases.

-Afatinib has been shown to suppress the kinase activity of wild-type and activated EGFR, including erlotinib-resistant isoforms with the T790M mutation.
+Afatinib: Afatinib has been shown to suppress the kinase activity of wild-type and activated EGFR, including erlotinib-resistant isoforms with the T790M mutation.
 The phase IIb/III LUX-Lung 1 randomized, double-blind trial examined best supportive care plus afatinib or placebo in patients in whom chemotherapy and a reversible EGFR inhibitor had failed.
 No difference in OS was observed; however, PFS was significantly improved with afatinib (3.3 mo vs 1.1 mo; HR: 0.38; 95%CI: 0.306-0.475; P < 0.001), as were tumor-related symptoms and QoL.
 The most exciting clinical trial of afatinib in the acquired-resistance setting was a phase Ib study in the United States and Netherlands.
 Patients who had progressed on erlotinib or gefitinib were given afatinib and cetuximab.
 Approximately 94% of patients, regardless of T790M mutation status, had a partial response or stable disease.